yahya-tamur/command_block_arranger/README.md

 whitespace at the beginning and end of a command is removed, so feel free to enter the command in the next line.
 * There's a 32,500 character limit on command block commands.
-Since all the commands inputted here go into a single command, a rule of thumb is that if the total number of characters is close to that, you might have to do multiple batches.
+Since all the commands you put in go into a single command, a rule of thumb is that if the total number of characters is close to that, you might want to edit the text in Notepad and paste it in ten to one hundred lines at a time, depending on the length.